ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 simulator.

-The module relies heavily on callbacks, which are used by the library to notify the simulator about packet internal events like packet drop by meter band, packet modifications by pipeline instructions, packet cloned by group actions, and buffered packets sent to controller.
+The module relies heavily on callbacks, which are used by the library to notify the simulator about internal events like packet drop by meter band, packet modifications by pipeline instructions, packet cloned by group actions, and buffered packets sent to controller.
 As this integration involves callbacks and overridden functions, and considering that the library code is written in C, the module uses a global map to save pointers to all ``OFSwitch13NetDevices`` objects in the simulation, allowing faster object retrieve by datapath id.

 Packet conversion
 #################

-One of the major performance drawbacks of this module is the packet conversion between the internal ``ns3::Packet`` representation and the serialized representation of the actual data in the packet in the library (see ``ns3::OFSwitch13Interface`` for conversion functions).
+One of the major performance drawbacks of this module is the packet conversion between the internal ``ns3::Packet`` representation and the serialized packet representation in the library (see ``ns3::OFSwitch13Interface`` class for conversion functions).
 This becomes even worse when the packet content is empty, as |ns3| provides optimized internal representation of empty packets.

 To improve the performance, when a packet is sent to the OpenFlow pipeline for library processing, the module keep track of its original ``ns3::Packet`` using